ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

         # It is said to be partial because the documentation is not complete, only some simple introductions
         #    (such is the current state of Nix documentation...)
         # A Nix Module can be an attribute set, or a function that returns an attribute set.
-        # If a Module is a function, according to the Nix Wiki description, this function can have up to four parameters:
+        # If a Module is a function, this function can only have the following parameters:
         #
         #  lib:     the nixpkgs function library, which provides many useful functions for operating Nix expressions
         #            https://nixos.org/manual/nixpkgs/stable/#id-1.4